legal resources necessary to hold negligent facilities accountable.

-According to the CDC (Centers for Disease Control and Prevention), abuse and neglect among the elderly could include physical pain, willful deprivation of necessary care.
+According to the CDC (Centers for Disease Control and Prevention), abuse or neglect among the elderly could include physical pain, willful deprivation of necessary care.
 Other harm could involve failing to provide food, clothing, shelter, medical services, and financial exploitation where caregivers and other residents illegally access the victim's assets, bank accounts, and belongings.

-The state legislator defines abuse under §108A-101 as "the willful infliction of physical pain, injury, or mental anguish, unreasonable confinement, or the willful deprivation by a caretaker of services which are necessary to maintain mental and physical health."
+The state legislature defines abuse under §108A-101 as "the willful infliction of physical pain, injury, or mental anguish, unreasonable confinement, or the willful deprivation by a caretaker of services which are necessary to maintain mental and physical health."

 Neglect is defined under §108A-101 as a "disabled adult who is either living alone or not able to provide for [themselves] the services which are necessary to maintain [their] mental or physical health or is not receiving services from [their] caretaker."